Taking your abuser to court

 In other cases, the interview may be videod, tape-recorded, or a hand-written statement taken in a suitably relaxed environment.
 A typed statement or visual recording with a written summary is usually then produced and, if appropriate, signed by the person making the statement.
 This statement will then be used as evidence if a case is brought which proceeds to trial.
 Some police forces have better procedures than others for dealing with allegations of abuse.

 Generally, a victim or witness will not be entitled to have a solicitor present with them at the police station but they can request a friend to accompany them.
 Solicitors are only required when a person is being investigated for committing a crime.
 Any child or person with a learning disability will require an appropriate adult to accompany them to the police station, or if they do not have one, the police will arrange for a social worker to attend.
+You can download our guide to reporting your abuser to the police and bringing your abuser to justice through the criminal courts.

 Most police forces have a Child/Public Protection Unit, a Family Protection Unit or a Community Safety Unit.
 Some police forces such as the Metropolitan Police in London have introduced a Rape Chaperone Service.
 The Metropolitan Police Service state that they are ‘aware that rape is a sensitive and difficult crime to report, especially for men’.
 The introduction of the Male Chaperone Service in the Metropolitan Police Service area means that anyone wishing to report a rape can contact their local police station and ask to speak to a rape chaperone or have a rape chaperone visit them at home.